 Conflict of Interest at MSU

-Changes in requirements by the Public Health Service (PHS) took effect in August of 2012.
-Conflict of Interest training is now required for investigators for PHS-sponsored projects, and annual disclosure of significant financial interests is required for investigators for PHS and NSF-funded projects.
+Requirements by the Public Health Service (PHS) and National Science Foundation (NSF), effective since 2012, require Conflict of Interest training for investigators on PHS-funded projects, and annual disclosure of significant financial interests for investigators on PHS and NSF-funded projects.

 Note that the requirement to be trained applies only to investigators for PHS projects.
 The requirement to annually disclose all interests apply at this time only to investigators for PHS or NSF projects.

 Other MSU faculty and academic staff (i.e. those not involved with PHS/NSF research) continue to be required to disclose interests related to any new proposal or project.

 The difference is that all faculty and academic staff persons must disclose personal interests that are related to a proposed research project; PHS/NSF investigators must annually disclose all interests related to their institutional duties, whether or not the interests are related to their projects.